HomeSept 25 – Oct 06, 2026

 Reaching for the Highest Sail in History

-In the last week of September 2026, us friends will attempt a world-first that is an unhealthy blend of expedition and lunacy, by carrying inflatable dinghies up a mountain in Nepal and sailing on the roof of the world.
-Our destination is Kajin Sara Lake, a high-altitude body of water in the Annapurna region of Nepal.
-Discovered only recently, it sits somewhere between 5,020 and 5,200 m (16–17,000 ft) depending on who you talk to.
-Nobody knows yet.
+The Challenge In the last week of September 2026, us friends will attempt a world-first that is an unhealthy blend of expedition and lunacy, by carrying inflatable dinghies up a mountain and sailing on the roof of the world.
+Our destination is a secret high-altitude lake deep in the Himalayas.
+To protect the local environment, we are keeping the precise location hidden for now.
+What we can tell you is that it is over 5,000 m (16,400 ft)above sea-level, making it one of the world's highest lakes.
+And a massive pain to get to.

 Expedition window